Where in the house can I grow my orchid?

 <img style="margin-top: 10px; margin-bottom: 10px; float: left; margin-right: 10px;" alt="orchid potting

 An east or south facing window provides bright enough light for growing orchids.

 South and east-facing windows work best for orchids.
 West_windows can be too hot in the afternoon and nort-facing ones are usually too dark.
-A shear curtain will cast light shade.
-Too much direct light causes leaves to sunburn - so it may be necessary to reposition plants as the seasons change.
+A sheer curtain will cast light shade.
+Too much direct light causes leaves to sunburn - so it may be necessary to re-position plants as the seasons change.
 Move plants away from or toward the window to manipulate the amount of light.
 Make sure the leaves are not touching the glass.
 In winter in a cold climate, leaves touching the windowpane may freeze.